willcwelch/nd-twitter-bot/README.md

 # nd-twitter-bot
 A multi-functional Twitter bot.
-Install using `npm Install`.
+Install using `npm install`.

 ## API Keys
 Both Twitter and AlchemyAPI require API keys.
 AlchemyAPI will automatically prompt you for a key.
 To add your Twitter credentials, create a file in the Twit module named `api_key.js` with the following format: